⛪✝️[Pawan Upadhyay Bible] Gentiles, Hebrews, and Christians [Gospel of Phillip, Chapter 1]⛪✝️

 When we were Hebrews, we were fatherless—we had only our mother (referring symbolically to the earthly or material law).
 But when we became Christians, we gained both father and mother—meaning we entered into the fullness of spiritual parentage: God the Father and the heavenly Church as Mother, completing our identity as children of God.

 The Holy Resurrected glorified heavenly body of the Blessed Holy Lord Jesus the Nazarene Christ is the our holy heavenly church.
 In this holy church, Holy Trinity resides.
 Holy Spirit resides in this Church.
+Divine wisdom resides in the Holy Church.
+Holy Spirit resides in the divine wisdom.
+Holy Trinity is himself the divine wisdom.

 ⛪✝️[Gospel of Phillip]⛪✝️